-Incase you didn't know, Pico PV Products are small plug & play solar products.
-Ranging from solar lanterns with one LED lamp and/or an option of a cell charger to small solar home systems with several lights, a cell charger and other small appliances.
+Pico PV products are small plug & play solar products.
+Pico PV products range from solar lanterns, with one LED lamp and/or an option of a cell charger, to small “solar home systems” with several lights, a cell charger and other small appliances.
 These products, which retail for $20 to $200, offer an opportunity for Haitians to gain basic energy access.

-EAF will provide working capital and technical support to advance this project.
-The goal is to distribute thousands of Pico PV Product in Haiti with Solarwave, to have Haitians make their First Access Solar Transition!
+The goal is to distribute thousands of Pico PV Products in Haiti with Solarwave, to help Haitians make their First Access a Solar Transition (FAST)!

 Bella Vista School

-After decades, the electric utility lines finally reached Bella Vista, however due to frequent power outages throughout the Dominican Republic and in Bella Vista, school activities lack consistent access to electricity.
-This project will install a 4kW PV system.
-The system will provide a source of back-up power for priority loads when the utility power is out.
+After decades, the electric utility lines finally reached Bella Vista, however due to frequent power outages throughout the Dominican Republic, and in Bella Vista, school activities lack consistent access to electricity.
+This project supported the installation a 4kW hybrid solar PV system.
+The system provides a source of back-up power for priority loads when the utility power is out.
 It is also a grid-tied system that lowers electrical consumption from the utility grid when the power is on.
-In addition to providing a valuable clean energy system, the project will advance technical education.
+In addition to providing a valuable clean energy system, the project offers the benefit of sustainable energy education.
 As the Dominican Republic builds new schools, in today's competitive world there needs to be technical education, including training in information technology and energy technology.
 The project will be an ongoing demonstration of PV technology to power computers and other needs, while also incorporating educational presentations for the students.

-A University of Massachusetts Lowell (UML) student team from the Masters in Solar Energy Engineering program is also involved with the Bella Vista school project.
-This includes the opportunity for the UML students to participate in the installation as part of a one-week service learning activity in Bella Vista.
-This collaboration offers educational benefits for the UML students, as well as an international exchange for the local technicians, and the Bella Vista students.
-This project engages two local Dominican enterprises; Solarwave for logistics, and Energylight for the technical installation.
+A University of Massachusetts Lowell (UML) student team from the Masters in Solar Energy Engineering program was also involved with the Bella Vista school project.
+This included the opportunity for the UML students to participate in the installation as part of a one-week service learning activity in Bella Vista.
+This collaboration offered an field education opportunity for the UML students, as well as an international exchange for the local technicians, and the Bella Vista students.
+This project engages two local Dominican enterprises; Solarwave for logistics, and Energylight for the installation.
 Using local enterprises ensures the long term sustainability of the system and project.

 The 4kW PV system was successfully installed and you can view some photos below.

-This PV system has been able to completely eliminate the electrical bills of the center.
-At the end of the year they also receive a check for almost $200 from the electric company for excess electricity injected into the electrical grid.
-With a one time investment in a solar PV system the Mariposa DR Foundation no longer needs to raise money each month to pay for the electrical bill!
+This PV system has completely eliminated the electrical bills of the center.
+At the end of the year they also receive a check for from the electric company for excess electricity injected into the electrical grid.
+With a one-time investment in a solar PV system the Mariposa DR Foundation no longer needs to raise money each month to pay for the electrical bill!